-How to Plan Ahead to Optimize Your Time in the Lab
+How to Plan Experiments and Manage Your Time in the Lab

 Managing multiple, concurrent research projects can be overwhelming.
 Without advanced planning and effective time management skills, you may find yourself missing meetings and deadlines, or spending too much time on minor tasks.

 To help manage your workload and operate more efficiently in the lab, here are some tips on planning ahead, including tips submitted by your fellow scientists.

 Making (and maintaining!) a to-do list on a regular basis is one of the most effective ways to increase your productivity in the lab.
 Take a few minutes at the end of each week to plan for the next one and identify the highest priority tasks.
 Similarly, at the end of each day, take a few minutes to review and adjust your plans for the following day.
 This approach will help give you the most productive start to each day and keep you on track to meet your goals.